vsrinivas/fuchsia/development/workflows/multilayer_changes.md

 Making a hard transition is more stressful than making a soft transition because your change will be preventing other changes in 'D' from becoming available in dependent projects between steps 1 and 2.

+Only Google developers can make hard transitions.
+See internal documentation for instructions.

 [getting-source]: /development/source_code/README.md "Getting source"
 [layers]: /development/source_code/layers.md "Layers"